Boosted Top Tagging through Flavour-violating interactions at the LHC: Introduction

-This paper progresses as follows: Section \ref{Sec:Mod} presents the effective coupling between the top, charm and the Higgs boson in a model independent manner.
-Section \ref{Sec:EvSim} discusses the prescriptions followed for the event generations and the collider simulations.
-Results are presented in Section \ref{Sec:Res} and possible interpretation of the trained machine learning model using Shapley values is discussed in Section \ref{Sec:Shap}.
-The paper ends with the summary of the principle, techniques and effectiveness of the proposed tagging algorithm along with the potential areas thereby unveiled to explore in Section \ref{Sec:Conc}.
+This paper progresses as follows: Section \ref{Sec:Mod} presents the effective coupling between the top, charm, and the Higgs boson in a model-independent manner.
+Section \ref{Sec:EvSim} discusses the prescriptions followed for the event generations and the selection of Boosted jets.
+The results are presented in Section \ref{Sec:Res}, and the possible interpretation of the trained machine learning model using Shapley is discussed in Section \ref{Sec:Shap}.
+The paper ends with the Section \ref{Sec:Conc}, presenting a summary of the principle, techniques and effectiveness of the proposed tagging algorithm along with the potential areas thereby unveiled to explore.